gamemayed/Files-and-Folders-Lister-Z/USER_MANUAL.md

 # Files and Folders Lister Z - User Manual

 ## Overview
-Files and Folders Lister Z is a utility for listing the contents of directories on your computer.
+Files and Folders Lister Z or simply Lister Z is a utility for listing the contents of directories on your computer.
 It provides both a command-line and a graphical user interface (GUI) for easy use.

 ## How to Use